linkChecker section to configure automated link checking for your portal.

 severity: error) the build from being deployed.
 By default, the severity is set to

-warning, which means you will get warnings about detected issues in the link checker output, but you'll still be able to deploy the portal.
+warning, which means even if you get warnings about detected issues in the link checker output, you are still able to deploy the portal.

 For Developer portal projects hosted in Redocly Workflows, you can access the output in the Broken link checker tab on the Build page for the selected portal build.